 Our conference theme this year is SCALE.
 Throughout 2020 the EPIC community will engage, work across, and reframe scale in a world where “bigger, faster, easier, broader” is the prevailing framework that defines desired and expected goals.
 In these times of critical, planet-wide climate, technological, economic, political and social change, SCALE invites us to confront how concepts of scale define the scopes, contexts, and impacts of ethnographic work in creating value in the organizations we work for and with, and in sustaining our global futures.

-In Melbourne and all year in our global, virtual community, we suggest three scales (of course!) for inquiry:
+We suggest three scales (of course!) for inquiry:

 - Meanings and Uses of Scale: What does scale actually mean in different organisations, and what priorities and concerns does ‘scale’ gloss?
 We’ll investigate the many models, meanings, and uses of scale developed and deployed in our organizations and industries, addressing their successes, failures, and implications.